BR0kEN-/ctools_api/README.md

 ## Main features

 - Interfaces.
-You'll never forget to implement something or doing this wrongly.
+You will never forget implement something or do it wrongly.
 - Inheritance.
-No need explain benefits.
+No need to explain the benefits.
 - Configuration.
-All forms builds on a one basis.
+All forms builds on a single basis.
 - Dependencies.
-The list of Drupal modules that should be enabled.
+Plugins could have a list of Drupal modules required for working.
 - Templatable.
 Auto creation of theme hooks and their variants.
+Just create `.tpl.php` file.
 - AJAX.
 Simpler than ever before.

 ## Examples